 Remembering Steve Coppell’s Reading that finished eighth in the PL

-Reading haven’t enjoyed too much success in their history, but for a couple of years in the mid-2000s they were the envy of every small club in the country.
+Reading’s history isn’t exactly full of success, but for a couple of years in the mid-2000s they were the envy of every small club in the country.

 Until 2006, Reading had never once been in the top flight in their 135-year history.

 They came close, finishing second in the First Division in 1995 when only two clubs were promoted to the streamlined Premier League – the Royals lost to Bolton Wanderers in the play-off final – but in the 10 years that followed they bounced between the second and third tiers without making much of an impact.

 Relative success was enjoyed under Alan Pardew, who led the club to promotion from the Second Division in 2002 and then to a play-off place in the First Division the following season with players such as Marcus Hahnemann, Nicky Shorey, Matthew Upson, John Salako, Steve Sidwell, James Harper, Glen Little, Nicky Forster and Jamie Cureton in their ranks.

 But then Pardew was wooed by and subsequently left for West Ham.